-You can also try a Neti pot or nasal irrigation to wash out the mucus and help reduce some swelling in your nose.
+- Also try a Neti pot or nasal irrigation to wash out the mucus and help reduce the swelling in your nose.

 Try over-the-counter medications designed to thin out the mucus, such as guaifenesin, or a decongestant.
 You can also try nasal sprays for a stuffy nose.
 These include decongestant types or steroid sprays.
 Just be sure to follow the directions on the label for any medication, and don’t use longer than recommended.

 If your symptoms persist, you may need to schedule a visit with your doctor, urgent care center, or pharmacy.
 If you’ve gone a week or more with no improvement in your symptoms, additional treatment may be needed.